ADOPTING ONE OF OUR DOGS

 We do not condone dogs being chained or tethered for any reason.
 It is against the law in Wimberley.
 If we find an adopted dog is being chained or tethered we reserve the right to take the dog back.

 We do not condone dogs transported in the back of an open bed truck without a secured dog kennel that provides safety and relief from the sun, rain and/or cold and potential injury from an accident.

-We will adopt out of state, but we do not put our dogs on airplanes.
+We will adopt out of state.
+Arrangements are made on a case by case basis.
 You are welcome to visit Wimberley if you truly are interested in one of our dogs.

 We do not allow adoptions as a gift for someone, exceptions are made for minor children where the adopter is the adult parent.

-We ask that if for whatever reason you cannot keep the dog you adopted, contact us!
+We request that if for whatever reason you cannot keep the dog you adopted, contact us!
 We will take our dogs back.
-Do not surrender the dog to another person or shelter.
+Please do not surrender the dog to another person or shelter.
 WAG Rescue makes a lifetime commitment to it's dogs.

 Before proceeding with the adoption process, please consider the following: